Japanese Healthcare System and Health Insurance in Japan

 Stopping Insurance Coverage Before Leaving Japan

-A foreigner needs to withdraw from the NHI coverage before leaving Japan.
-You can do that by going to the ward office and completing the necessary forms.
-Please note that you must pay any remaining insurance premiums for the remaining days before you depart from Japan.
+Before leaving Japan, a foreigner must withdraw from the NHI coverage.
+To do that, go to the ward office and complete the necessary forms.
+Please note that you must pay any remaining insurance premiums for the remaining days before you depart.

 Later-Stage Elderly Healthcare System